-The intent of this [by-law/ordinance] is to develop clear policies and procedures to encourage full participation in the marijuana industry by people from communities that were disproportionately harmed by Marijuana prohibition and enforcement.
-These policies and procedures will assist the [City/Town] in negotiating host community agreements with applicants for marijuana establishments and medical marijuana treatment centers such as social equity businesses, social equity program participants, or economic empowerment priority applicants and other business owners.
+The intent of this [by-law/ordinance] is to develop clear requirements to encourage full participation in the marijuana industry by people from communities that were disproportionately harmed by marijuana prohibition and enforcement.
+These policies and procedures will assist the [City/Town] in negotiating host community agreements with applicants for marijuana establishments and medical marijuana treatment centers such as social equity businesses, social equity program participants, or economic empowerment priority applicants, and other business owners.